OpenNebula/docs/source/open_cluster_deployment/storage_setup/fs_ds.rst

 Filesystem Datastore
 ================================================================================

 The Filesystem Datastore lets you store VM images as files.
-The use of file-based disk images presents several benefits over device backed disks (e.g., easy backup of images, or use of common shared filesysem) although it may not perform well in some cases.
+The use of file-based disk images has several benefits over device-backed disks (e.g., easy backup of images, or use of common shared filesystem), although it may not perform well in some cases.

 Usually, it is a good idea to have multiple filesystem Datastores to:

 * Balance I/O operations between storage servers.
 * Use different datastores for different cluster Nodes.
 * Apply different transfer modes to different images.
-* Different SLA policies (e.g., backup) can be applied to different VM types or users.
+* Apply different SLA policies (e.g., backup) to different VM types or users.
 * Easily add new storage to the cloud.

-The Filesystem datastore can be used with three different transfer modes, described below:
+The filesystem Datastore can be used with three different transfer modes, described below:

 * **shared**, images are exported on a shared filesystem.
 * **qcow2**, like *shared* but specialized for the qcow2 format.